teritorio/maplibre-gl-teritorio-cluster/README.md

 # MapLibre GL Teritorio Cluster

 Render native MapLibre GL JS clusters as HTML marker.

 Render:
 - HTML cluster
-- HTML group marked small cluster or last zoom level
+- HTML group marked as small cluster or last zoom level
+- Pin Marker on feature click

-Allow to see and interact with all map markers, even when superposed.
-Allow to see and interact with small cluster without the need to need to zoom or uncluster.
+Allow visualization and interaction with all markers, even when superposed.
+Can display and interact with small cluster without the need to zoom or TeritorioCluster.

 See the [Demo page](https://teritorio.github.io/maplibre-gl-teritorio-cluster/index.html).